 The Country Song

 Glueleg were a rather irritating funkyish indie outfit from Toronto, with a vocalist (Ruben Huizenga) who insisted on doing that semi-rapping thing that always sounds so crap when done by white indie bands.
 What am I saying?
 That always sounds so crap, period.
 It seems Clodhopper was their second and last album, which at least means I won't have to listen to anything else by them, which is a bonus.
-OK, it's not all bad, with the spoken-word stuff on Fresh Pigs being mildly amusing, but their diluted metal sound really grates after a while, and the vocals are too high in the mix throughout, which would be just about acceptable were they any good.
+It's not all bad, the spoken-word stuff on Fresh Pigs being mildly amusing, but their diluted metal sound really grates after a while and the vocals are too high in the mix throughout, which would be just about acceptable were they any good.

 I've already had it confirmed that a real Chamberlin was involved in the recording (no Chamberlins were hurt during the making of this record...), but this is possibly the first time I can remember seeing a credit for 'Chamberlin M-1' (spelt correctly, note), which makes a nice change.
 After exceedingly minimalist string parts on the first three tracks from sax/keys man Andrew Wyse, Mrs. Petrie sees a full-on flutes intro with some nicely audible strings under the verses, with some more background strings on closer The Country Song, although I wouldn't absolutely swear that any of it except Mrs. Petrie is the real deal.